sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 > [! note] Remove from Queries
 > When we setup data querying with [[06_Practice#3 Dataview|Dataview, Tasks and Tracker]]we have to remove the Templates from searches.
+Setup

+## Pre-made templates
+We already created a Daily and a Meeting templates.
+Lets have a look at them!

 ---
 ### Inline templates
 These are almost always just for variables.
-The syntax will just be stored in a note and can be applied wherever you want.
-Dates, blocks of repeating info.
+The syntax will just be stored in a note and can be applied wherever you want, usually best for dates, blocks of repeating info.
 Full reference for variables on [moment.js](https://momentjs.com/docs/#/displaying/format/).

 eg.
-`{{time}}` is the variable syntax for inserting the current time
+`{{time}}` is the variable syntax for inserting the current time.

+We have made a date and time template, in the templates folder.

 ##### try to insert that template here:
-2024-05-27 11:52

 ---
 ### Page templates
 For templates that setup a whole page, you want to make sure to apply them to an empty note.
 This is doubly important because these usually have metadata (or properties, or YAML, whatever you want to call it) and that will only be read correctly when its at the top of the note!
 #### Make Daily Note template
-Most common use for page templates is Daily Notes, which are notes that can hold day to day content like tasks, work logs, journal entries etc, and can be linked to an in-vault calendar which we will setup as well.
+Most common use for page templates is Daily Notes, which are notes that can hold day to day content like tasks, work logs, journal entries etc, and can be created automatically with the core Daily Note plugin.

 ___
 ## Daily notes